Shaw Local

 The Indiana House Ways and Means Committee passed an amended Indiana Senate bill 24-0 that would set up a framework for a new Bears stadium in the area.
 The bill would establish the Northwest Indiana Stadium Authority, which could acquire and finance certain facilities and set the powers and duties of the stadium authority.

-The bill will now move on to a full House vote.
+The bill now will move on to a full House vote.
 The 2026 Indiana House session is expected to end Feb.
 27, setting a short deadline for how quickly the bill would need to be passed in the House and signed by Indiana Gov. Mike Braun.

 “The passage of SB 27 would mark the most meaningful step forward in our stadium planning efforts to date,” the Bears said in a statement.
 “We are committed to finishing the remaining site-specific necessary due diligence to support our vision to build a world-class stadium near the Wolf Lake area in Hammond, Indiana.
-We appreciate the leadership shown by Governor Braun, Speaker Huston, Senator Mishler and members of the Indiana General Assembly in establishing this critical framework and path forward to deliver a premier venue for all of Chicagoland and a destination for Bears fans and visitors from across the globe.
+We appreciate the leadership shown by Gov. Braun, Speaker Huston, Sen. Mishler and members of the Indiana General Assembly in establishing this critical framework and path forward to deliver a premier venue for all of Chicagoland and a destination for Bears fans and visitors from across the globe.
 We value our partnership and look forward to continuing to build our working relationship together.”

 Some details about how the proposed deal would be financed came out during Thursday’s meeting.